 WebLogic Startup Slow

-After long WebLogic installation, I found that every time I startup WebLogic Server, it took about 10 to 15 minutes to complete.
+After long WebLogic installation, I found that every time I startup WebLogic Server, it looked stuck and took about 10 to 15 minutes to complete.
 Which is unbearable and unacceptable for a production environment.

 This is because JVM library used for random number generation relies on /dev/random by default for UNIX platforms.
 This can potentially slow down the startup before returning a result.

 Although /dev/random is more secure, using /dev/urandom instead if the startup is slow.
 So next, we should make a comparison test on the response time of /dev/random and /dev/urandom in this machine.
 Please note that, the comparison test should be done at least twice.

 [oracle@admin ~]$ time head -1 /dev/urandom